anushkadixit1708/Projects_CSE/Image Retrieval System Using Texture,Color and Edge/README.md

-# Improving-the-CBIR-Process
+# Improving-the- Content Based Image Retrieval (CBIR) -Process
 An efficient framework for image retrieval using color, texture and edge features.
 Implementation of a research paper.

 Shows similar images based on input image.

-Improved CBIR process is implemented in #Matlab.
+Improved CBIR process is implemented in <b>Matlab</b>.

 ## Dataset